GMOs are transgenic plants or organisms carrying foreign genes.

 GMO foods are cheaper as most farmers have adopted them.
 Very few grow NON-GMO foods, and due to high demand, NON-GMO foods are more expensive than GMO foods.

 Can GMOs cause cancer?

-GMO foods can trigger more protein and another component synthesis.
-So, they could possibly cause cancer though many claims otherwise.
+GMO foods can trigger more protein and other component synthesis.
+So, they could possibly cause cancer, though many claim otherwise.
 Perhaps the money involved is at stake.

 Do GMOs make food taste better?